 Mull Otter Group do not reveal the locations of otters, as this may give too much attention to certain otter territories, and hence cause disturbance.
-But this doesn’t really matter as practically every stretch of coastline on Mull could have otters, and finding them is made easier by the fact that the roads often follow the coastline.
+However, finding them is not made more difficult by this policy as practically every stretch of coastline on Mull could have otters, and finding them is made easier by the fact that the roads often follow the coastline.

 Otters tend to find their prey in amongst the seaweed, so look for that typical Mull shoreline where the seaweed is lapping against the rocks with the movement of the waves.